jenkinsci/sig-cloud-native/README.md

 <!-- - [Members](#members) -->
 ## New Members

-Membership to SIG Interoperability is open to public and self-declared.
+Membership to Jenkins Cloud Native SIG is open to public and self-declared.

 New members are advised to: